 How to choose the best VPN for China?

 It’s hard to select the best VPN for China.
 Because you can’t try it before you get there… And because many companies claim to offer the best VPN, rightfully or not.
 But not all VPNs can unblock content from China.
+However, some VPNs for China do offer free trials or a 30-day money back guarantee that can potentially help you make up your mind.

-China started blocking the OpenVPN protocol, in their latest round of VPN blocking.
+China started blocking the OpenVPN protocol, in its latest round of VPN blocking.
 Therefore most VPNs are down!
 China increased Internet censorship greatly in 2017, a trend which appears to be continuing… And an all-out VPN ban is slated to take effect in February!

 Knowing that OpenVPN protocol is now blacklisted, I decided to keep only VPN providers which offer un-blocked solutions.
 And unfortunately, there aren’t many who can boast to have proprietary protocols to bypass Chinese blockade.
-But VyprVPN, which has been my favorite VPN to use in China for ages, is one of them.
+But VyprVPN, which has been my favourite VPN to use in China for ages, is one of them.

 Let me remind you why I vouch for this one: